astrorama/PHZ_NNPZ/doc/reference_sample_format.rst

 Reference sample file format
 ============================

-Due to the big size of the reference SED data and PDZs a custom binary format is designed.
-Having in mind that the amount of data will not fit in the RAM memory, the design is trying to optimize the random SED access during the execution and to facilitate appending new templates.
+Due to the big size of the reference sample SED and PDZ data, a custom binary format is designed.
+Having in mind that the amount of data will not fit in the RAM memory, the design is trying to optimize the random access of the reference sample objects during the execution and to facilitate appending new templates and PDZs.

 Reference sample files organization
 -----------------------------------

-To facilitate access and appending, the reference sample information is stored in four different files.
-The first stores the SED template data, the second stores the PDZ data, the third the photometries via the reference set of filters and the last one acts as an index for accessing all the previous ones.
-The files are grouped inside a directory.
+To facilitate access and appending, the reference sample information is stored in different files.
+The first file stores the SED template data, the second stores the PDZ data and the third one acts as an index for accessing the previous ones.
+For eac reference set of filters, there is a separate photometry file.
+All these files are grouped inside a directory.

 SED template data file
 ----------------------

-The SED template data are stored in a binary file following a custom format.
+The SED template data of the reference sample are stored in a binary file following a custom format.
+The file is named `sed_data.bin`.
 The data of each template are stored sequentially in the following way:

 .. image:: images/SED_data_file_format.png